Distinguished NIAS Lorentz Fellowship 1

 Evaluation

 Nominations will be evaluated by the NIAS-Lorentz Fellows Advisory Board (FAB).
-Nominees and nominators will be informed of the outcome within six weeks of the submission deadline.
+Nominees and nominators will be informed of the outcome within twelve weeks of the submission deadline.
 The selected nominee will be asked to submit a Full Proposal for the NIAS-Lorentz Workshop at a later date.

 Evaluation criteria include: